Hark! The Herald Angels Sing, Glory be to this Museee-um!

 Actually, I didn’t really have a choice.
 I missed the first tour of the event (I was down there for the annual CT Forest and Parks Association meeting) which went to the other building and took a subsequent tour that focused on the gardens.
 But I can’t complain; after all, once the meeting started I hung back and got a personalized tour of the mansion when everyone else went to go hear the new DEP commissioner speak.

 I’d been here before for a few weddings and such, but had never toured the museum mansion before.
-I don’t really know how it all works – it’s located in Harkness Memorial State Park which costs money “in season” but I don’t think the tours cost any more.
-Though they aren’t exactly offered daily or anything – I do know that.
-(See bottom)
+I don’t really know how it all works – it’s located in Harkness Memorial State Park.
+I have no idea when tours are offered on a normal basis.

 The Roman Renaissance Revival-style mansion has 42 rooms and was designed by the architectural firm of Lord & Hewlett.
 The mansion was built in 1906 and purchased by Edward and Mary Harkness in 1907.
 The 200+ acres were a working farm and the Mansion was the Harkness’ summer home.
 That’s right, this monstrosity was their SUMMER home!
 They only lived here from the end of May until early September or so!